 2.1 Moving around the file system

-to list the contents of a directory.
+We’ve learned how to use pwd to find our current location within our file system.
+We’ve also learned how to use cd to change locations and ls to list the contents of a directory.
 Now we’re going to learn some additional commands for moving around within our file system.

-Use the commands we’ve learned so far to navigate to the shell_data/untrimmed_fastq
+Use the commands we’ve learned so far to navigate to the shell_data/untrimmed_fastq directory, if you’re not already there.

 $ cd